ClaytonDuffin/Complex-Plane-Analysis/README.md

 ![wikipedia Figure 1](https://upload.wikimedia.org/wikipedia/commons/a/a5/ComplexSinInATimeAxe.gif)
 ![wikipedia Figure 2](https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Helix_in_complex_plane.jpg/800px-Helix_in_complex_plane.jpg)

-Now imagine running the trading model for the length of the sine wave (as is already being done) but then collapsing it onto the complex plane.
+Now, imagine running the trading model through the length of the sine wave (as is already being done) but then "collapsing," or transforming, the final unit of output at each step onto the complex plane respective to the location in space and time which it was generated in.
 This is what this function achieves.
 It also plots that newly computed complex plane, and then separately, the sine wave against the last units of the trading model at each time-step.

-It is important to note and keep in mind that this method of transformation uses the last unit of the trading model at each step, and thus, other potentially valuable features generated at each step are lost in this use case.
+It is important to note and keep in mind that this method of transformation uses the last unit of the trading model at each step, and thus, other potentially valuable features generated at each step are lost in this specific use case.
 To examine these features more in-depth, refer to the goAndSavePlots() function, which stores individual images of the model, generated at each step of the sine wave for however many units were requested.

 ### Parameters <a name = "cpsppa"></a>
 * subsections : list[list]